TylrPopcorn/Simple-Speaker/README.md

 **Getting Started**

 Download the model and open up a new empty ROBLOX studio experience.
-Insert the speaker model into the experience and change the Sound ID located inside the model to a Sound ID of your choice.
+Insert the speaker model into the experience and change the Sound ID located inside the Controller Script to a Sound ID of your choice.
 After that, hit play and watch in awe.

 ----